bergtholdt/BrowserBookmarks/README.md

 #### Quick access to your bookmarks from your favorite browser

 ## Intro
-Access your bookmarks from your browser (firefox, chrome) in Sublime Text
+Access your bookmarks from your browser (firefox, chrome) in Sublime Text.
+At the moment there is only a support for windows.

 ## Installation
 download the package from [GitHub](https://github.com/svenfraeys/SublimeFoldPython "SublimeFoldPython") into your `Packages` folder